 “I really believe in understanding the past and understanding the narrative,” Cohen said.

-Additionally Cohen believes in understanding where the Jewish people have been and how that shapes them today.
+Additionally, Cohen believes in understanding where the Jewish people have been and how that shapes them today.
 Cohen says, “I was excited to have the opportunity to share that with people who have yet to be exposed… to that narrative at least in its modern form.”

-“I really enjoyed it,” said Cohen, discussing teaching the class for which she had previously been a substitute, “so when a teaching position opened up for tenth grade Jewish history, I was really excited to jump on that.”
+“I really enjoyed it,” said Cohen, discussing teaching the class for which she had previously been a substitute, “so when a teaching position opened up for tenth-grade Jewish history, I was really excited to jump on that.”

-In response to being asked how her childhood experiences in the Jewish community influenced her interests in Jewish history, Cohen shares that she feels living in the U.S., it is harder to feel connected with Jewish history, “I think that in the U.S. in general it can be a little easier to feel somewhat divorced from our history.”
+In response to being asked how her childhood experiences in the Jewish community influenced her interest in Jewish history, Cohen shares that she feels living in the U.S., it is harder to feel connected with Jewish history, “I think that in the U.S. in general it can be a little easier to feel somewhat divorced from our history.”

 Cohen says her childhood in Kansas City felt very safe.
 She says it was “very quiet or at least when I was growing up that was that the case.”